DominicMrakovcich/Alice/soundtrack_concept.md

 - Spotlight events will require more centralized and perhaps rhythm-driven dance tracks for the audience to focus on a particular character or moment.

 ## Additional Aspects That I Looked Into
 Up until now the sound system and softwares I have designed have been entirely free of cost.
-These additional items would dip into budget, naturally...
+These additional items would dip into budget, naturally...<br><br>
 **[Flat Panel Speakers](https://www.youtube.com/watch?v=zdkyGDqU7xA&t=1294s)**
 This is a more experimental approach, not overly expensive (under $500) but requiring a budget for materials and assembly.
 It involves integrating audio into the scenery itself, creating high-fidelity speakers from flat pieces of plywood or similar material with contact exciters.
 This might be saved for another project but is cool to me.